 The Company may be unable to find sufficient candidates for its staffing business.
 The Company's staffing services business consists of the placement of individuals seeking employment.
 There can be no assurance that candidates for employment will continue to seek employment through the Company.
 Candidates generally seek temporary or regular positions through multiple sources, including the Company and its competitors.
-Before the COVID-19 pandemic, unemployment in the United States was at historic lows.
+Before the COVID-19 pandemic, unemployment in the United States was at historic lows and during the second half of 2021, as the economy recovered, competition for workers in a number of industries became intense.
 When unemployment levels are low, finding sufficient eligible candidates to meet employers' demands is more challenging.
+At various times during the pandemic, this challenge has been exacerbated by the withdrawal of some workers from the labor pool, whether due to health concerns, school and daycare closures or other reasons.
+Any resurgence of COVID-19 may adversely impact the Company's ability to recruit sufficient candidates for certain industries or regions in which the Company operates.
 Any shortage of candidates could materially adversely affect the Company.